vdelia/vdelia.github.io/_posts/2015-12-05-integer-factorization.md

 I start at 1, so `start` returns 1.

-If $p$ is the current state, then `done` is true if there are no more primes between $p$ and $ub$.
-But to know that, the sieve must have run until $ub$.
+If $$p$$ is the current state, then `done` is true if there are no more primes between $$p$$ and $$ub$$.
+But to know that, the sieve must have run until $$ub$$.
 Thus, we maintain the sieving process one step beyond the prime returned at current iteration: it computes until 7 but it returns 5; the next step it computes until 11 but it returns 7, and so on.

-`next` receives the state, which allows to compute the prime it has to return, but it runs one step of the sieve until the next prime, or $ub$.
+`next` receives the state, which allows to compute the prime it has to return, but it runs one step of the sieve until the next prime, or $$ub$$.

 **In [3]:**